This Vegan Chickpea Tuna Salad Recipe is a close vegan replacement to actual tuna salad. It’s tangy, thick and makes a delicious and healthy sandwich.

-My husband who can reach for a real tuna fish salad sandwich whenever he’d like to says it’s a 10/10 on flavor matching.
+My husband, who can reach for a real tuna fish salad sandwich whenever he’d like to, says it’s a 10/10 on flavor matching.
 So you be the judge!
 I just wanted to be super honest that it’s really, really close.
-But just a tiny bit different from the real thing.

-- You can skip the bell pepper and celery without it affecting the flavor too much, those are there mainly for the crunch.
+- Skip the bell pepper and celery without it affecting the flavor too much, those are mainly for the crunch.

-- Don’t skip the red onion, it’s very important to making a convincing “tuna salad” flavor.
+- Don’t skip the red onion.
+It’s very important to make a convincing “tuna salad” flavor.

 - If making this a day or more ahead, add a little more mayo the day of serving just to mellow out the flavors a bit since the flavors intensify as the salad sits.

-The skin separating from the chickpeas is what gives it a texture similar to an actual tuna fish salad.
-The hand mashing takes a few minutes, but is definitely worth the effort to mash them well so you get the right texture.
+- The skin separates from the chickpeas.
+That helps produce a texture similar to an actual tuna fish salad.
+The hand mashing takes a few minutes but is definitely worth the effort to mash them well so you get the right texture.

-- 1/4 cup Chickpea Liquid saved from can
+- ¼ cup Chickpea Liquid reserved from can

 - 1 Individual Stalk Celery thinly diced